 - You are yourself badly injured and in need of immediate medical attention.

-You are also permitted to move a small way if leaving the cars where they are would obstruct traffic or constitute a hazard.
+You are also permitted to move a small distance if leaving the cars where they are would obstruct traffic or constitute a hazard.

 If you are involved in an accident in which someone is injured, you must, where practical, give an injured person reasonable assistance.
 Such reasonable assistance includes taking the victim to a doctor or hospital or making arrangements for someone to do so.1